 Poor general coordination

-After concussion or trauma to the brain, an individual may find themselves inadequately recovered even after what may seem to be sufficient rest and rehabilitation.
-When recovery is incomplete and the individual does not regain the level of function they were at prior to the trauma, perceptual-developmental therapy is available to systematically recover brain efficiency.
-If you experience visual or cognitive confusion, memory lapses, balance or coordination difficulties, inability to concentrate, timing difficulties, abnormal sensitivity to light and sound, and/or continuing headaches, perceptual-developmental therapy is available to assist in your recovery.
+After trauma to the brain, an individual may find himself or herself with stalled or plateaued recovery even after what may seem to have been sufficient rest and recovery.
+When recovery is incomplete and an individual does not return to the level of comfort and function they were once at prior to the trauma, specialized therapy is available to systematically re-establish brain efficiency.
+If you experience visual or cognitive confusion, memory lapses, balance or coordination difficulties, inability to concentrate, timing difficulties, abnormal sensitivity to light and sound, and/or inability to process the visual world comfortably, specialized therapy is available to assist in your recovery.

 Patient A.W. age 7